Brian12345678-cpuy/Employee-Management-System-Python/README.md

 ## Project Overview

 This project is a modern Employee Management System built using Python and CustomTkinter, with an SQLite3 database backend.
 It allows for efficient management of employee data, including adding, editing, and deleting employee records.
+We did this project as our Group Project showing how our software would be used as a disaster management application.

+## Team Members

+- Brandon Ngwenya: Group Leader & Documentation
+- Paul Njini: Documentation
+- Byron Mutimusakwa: Software (Frontend)
+- Tiffany Mafu: Software (Frontend)
+- Cynthia Pondiwa: Software (Backend)
+- Brian Mutsetsa: Software (Backend)

 ## Features